The Philistines Jr.

 This record took several years to make and several years more to finally release.
 It's over 70 minutes of songs, musical adventures, and crazy guest solos.

 The Sinking of the S.S.
-Danehower The Sinking of the S.S.
 Danehower

 The Original Soundtrack for the film we hope to someday make.
 Drenched in Lowrey Organ, this album is loosely based on our friends Paul and Dave Danehower and a pseudo-Proustian moment involving their rowboat.
 I think.